rn0x/downlib/README.md

 You can pass optional configurations when initializing `Downlib`.
 These options include:

-- `options.ytApp`: Path to yt-dlp executable.
+- `options.ytDlpPath`: Path to yt-dlp executable.
 - `options.deleteAfterDownload`: Whether to delete the downloaded files after completion.

 ### Issues